Iceman (Marvel Comics): Champions and Defenders

-Iceman moves to the American west coast to attend UCLA and becomes a founding member of The Champions of Los Angeles.
+Iceman moves to the American west coast to attend UCLA and becomes a founding member of the Champions of Los Angeles.
 However, the Champions soon dissolve.

-Iceman is then abducted by Master Mold, and alongside Angel, he encounters the Hulk.
-Iceman next aids the Thing in battling the Circus of Crime.
-Drake retires from life as a superhero to earn a college degree in accounting – but apparently at a college on the east coast, not UCLA.
+Iceman retires to earn a college degree in accounting.
 While in college, he briefly rejoins the X-Men to rescue the captives of Arcade's henchman, Miss Locke.

-Iceman is reunited with Beast, encounters Cloud, and then returns as a full-time superhero in an incarnation of the Defenders alongside his former teammates, Angel and Beast.
-He also battles Professor Power's Secret Empire while with the Defenders.
-After the Defenders disband, Drake embarks on his career as an accountant.
+Iceman is reunited with Beast and returns as a full-time superhero in the Defenders alongside Beast and Angel.
+After the Defenders disband, Iceman becomes an accountant.

-Some time later, Iceman encounters Mirage, the "daughter" of Oblivion.
-Iceman journeys back in time and meets his parents before he was born, and battles Oblivion and Mirage.
-He then reconciles with his parents.

 X-Factor

 The original X-Men, including Iceman, reunite to form the superhero team X-Factor.
 With this new team, he encounters Apocalypse for the first time.

 During his time with the team, Loki captures Bobby, hoping to use him to gain control over the Frost Giants.
 Loki enhances Bobby's powers and then extracts them to restore the size of the Frost Giants.
 Iceman is rescued by Thor.
 Loki's tampering increases Bobby's powers to such an extent that he begins to lose control of his abilities.
-During a later battle with the Right, he is fitted with a power-dampening belt which actually helps him control his abilities.
-Once able only to sheathe his own body in a protective coating of ice, Bobby finds he can encase the entirety of the Empire State Building.
+During a later battle with the Right, he is fitted with a power-dampening belt which helps him control his abilities.
 With time, Bobby gains sufficient control over his augmented powers and is able to stop using the inhibitor belt.
 Believing he has achieved his full potential, Bobby does not attempt to develop his abilities further.

-With X-Factor, Bobby then defeats Apocalypse's Horsemen.
-Iceman helps watch over many of the younger superheroes, something he once was.
-Most notably, he and Beast help Boom Boom gain a more normal life.
-For a brief while, he also helps supervise the New Mutants and their sister team, the X-Terminators.
-They, in turn, save him from the deadly kiss of Infectia.

 Bobby also develops a romantic relationship with Opal Tanaka.
 After a session of ice sledding, she discovers threatening mail in her mailbox, a precursor to harassment by her cybernetically enhanced relatives of the Tatsu Clan of the Yakuza, which Bobby helps her out with.

 After the "Muir Island Saga", Iceman rejoins the X-Men along with the rest of X-Factor.